feihong/vuejs-quickstart/README.md

 ## Running

-To run the web server and webpack watcher at the same time:
+Run webpack watcher and serve the page on `localhost:8000`:

 ```
 inv serve